visgl/deck.gl/docs/api-reference/core/globe-view.md

 - `zoom` (`Number`) - zoom level
 - `maxZoom` (`Number`, optional) - max zoom level.
 Default `20`.
 - `minZoom` (`Number`, optional) - min zoom level.
 Default `0`.

+Additional projection matrix arguments:

++ `nearZMultiplier` (Number, optional) - Scaler for the near plane, 1 unit equals to the height of the viewport.
+Default to `0.1`.
++ `farZMultiplier` (Number, optional) - Scaler for the far plane, 1 unit equals to the distance from the camera to the edge of the screen.
+Default to `2`.

 ## GlobeController